xbst/Tiny-M-Doom/CAD/readme.md

-Just a reminder that this is still WIP.
+Just a reminder: This is still WIP.